krishna-saini/fronend-interview-prep/src/components/Rating/README.md

 ## Requirements

 1. Create a star rating system has 5 stars.
-2. default select stars are 4;
-3. user should be able to select any number of stars
-4. while hovering over starts, all proceeding starts focussed too.
+2. while hovering over stars, all proceeding starts focussed too.
-5. clicking on a star should select all starts till that star.
+4. clicking on a star should select all starts till that star.
-6. do we want user to change the rating once clicked ?
+5. do we want user to change the rating once clicked ?
-7. make it accessible via keyboard
+6. make it accessible via keyboard

 ## divide the task